kubernetes/website/content/en/docs/reference/glossary/qos-class.md

 date: 2019-04-15
 full_link:
 short_description: >
-  QoSClass provides a way for Kubernetes to classify pods within the cluster into several classes and make decisions about scheduling and eviction.
+  QoSClass (Quality of Service Class) provides a way for Kubernetes to classify pods within the cluster into several classes and make decisions about scheduling and eviction.

 aka:
 tags: